LLNL/sundials/doc/idas/guide/source/Usage/SIM.rst

 nonlinear solution stage.
 To do this, begin by excluding the quadrature variables from the vectors ``yy`` and ``yp`` and the quadrature equations from within ``res``.
 Thus a separate vector ``yQ`` of quadrature variables is to satisfy :math:`(\mathrm d/\mathrm dt)\texttt{yQ} = f_Q(t,y,\dot{y})`.

 The following is an overview of the sequence of calls in a user’s main program in this situation.
-Steps that have changed from the skeleton program presented in :numref:`IDAS.Usage.SIM.skeleton_sim` are bolded.
+Steps that are unchanged from the skeleton program presented in :numref:`IDAS.Usage.SIM.skeleton_sim` are grayed out and new or modified steps are in bold.

-  #.
-Initialize parallel or multi-threaded environment, if appropriate
+#. :silver:`Initialize parallel or multi-threaded environment, if appropriate`

-  #.
-Create the SUNDIALS context object with :c:func:`SUNContext_Create`
+#. :silver:`Create the SUNDIALS context object`

-  #.
-Set vector of initial values
+#. :silver:`Set vector of initial values`

-  #.
-Create matrix object
+#. :silver:`Create matrix object`

-  #.
-Create linear solver object
+#. :silver:`Create linear solver object`

-  #.
-Create nonlinear solver object
+#. :silver:`Create nonlinear solver object`

-  #.
-Create IDAS object
+#. :silver:`Create IDAS object`

-  #.
-Initialize IDAS solver
+#. :silver:`Initialize IDAS solver`

-  #.
-Specify integration tolerances
+#. :silver:`Specify integration tolerances`

-  #.
-Set linear solver optional inputs
+#. :silver:`Set linear solver optional inputs`

-  #.
-Attach linear solver module
+#. :silver:`Attach linear solver module`

-  #.
-Attach nonlinear solver module
+#. :silver:`Attach nonlinear solver module`

-  #.
-Set nonlinear solver optional inputs
+#. :silver:`Set nonlinear solver optional inputs`

 #. **Set vector of initial values for quadrature variables**

    Typically, the quadrature variables should be initialized to 0.

 #. **Initialize quadrature integration**

    Call :c:func:`IDAQuadInit` to specify the quadrature equation right-hand side function and to allocate internal memory related to quadrature integration.
 See :numref:`IDAS.Usage.Purequad.quad_init` for details.

 #. **Set optional inputs for quadrature integration**

    Call :c:func:`IDASetQuadErrCon` to indicate whether or not quadrature variables shoule be used in the step size control mechanism, and to specify the integration tolerances for quadrature variables.
 See :numref:`IDAS.Usage.Purequad.quad_optional_input` for details.

-  #.
-Specify rootfinding problem
+#. :silver:`Specify rootfinding problem`

-  #.
-Set optional inputs
+#. :silver:`Set optional inputs`

-  #.
-Correct initial values
+#. :silver:`Correct initial values`

-  #.
-Advance solution in time
+#. :silver:`Advance solution in time`

 #. **Extract quadrature variables**

    Call :c:func:`IDAGetQuad` to obtain the values of the quadrature variables at the current time.

-  #.
-Get optional outputs
+#. :silver:`Get optional outputs`

 #. **Get quadrature optional outputs**

    Call ``IDAGetQuad**`` functions to obtain optional output related to the integration of quadratures.
-See
-     :numref:`IDAS.Usage.Purequad.quad_optional_output` for details.
+See :numref:`IDAS.Usage.Purequad.quad_optional_output` for details.

-  #.
-Deallocate memory
+#. :silver:`Destroy objects`

-  #.
-Finalize MPI, if used
+#. :silver:`Finalize MPI, if used`

 .. _IDAS.Usage.Purequad.quad_init: